stianlik/bash-workspace/README.md

 Usage
 -----

-If you type `w `, auto-complete will suggest all available commands.
+If you type `w ` and click tab twice auto-complete will suggest all available commands.

 ### Change workspace (it will be created if id doesn't already exist)